zopefoundation/ZConfig/doc/using-zconfig.rst

 implementations of abstract types to be used in place of or in addition to implementations provided with the application.

-Consider an example application application which supports logging in the same way Zope 2 does.
+Consider an example application which supports logging in the same way Zope 2 does.
 There are some parameters which configure the general behavior of the logging mechanism, and an arbitrary number of **log handlers** may be specified to control how the log